jijinmichael/ASG-Instance/README.md

 When you make an instance standby from an Auto Scaling Group (ASG) and then reboot it, the following actions typically occur:

-1. Standby state: When you mark an instance as standby in an ASG, the instance is removed from the load balancer or target group that the ASG is associated with.
+1. **Standby state**: When you mark an instance as standby in an ASG, the instance is removed from the load balancer or target group that the ASG is associated with.
 The instance is no longer considered in the ASG's scaling activities.
 However, the instance remains registered with the ASG and retains its instance ID.

-2. Reboot: Rebooting the instance while it's in standby state is similar to a regular reboot.
+2. **Reboot**: Rebooting the instance while it's in standby state is similar to a regular reboot.
 The instance is restarted, and any processes or services running on the instance are temporarily halted and then resumed once the reboot is complete.
 The instance retains its IP address, storage volumes, and other configuration settings.

 Like detach, to make the instance standby, please uncheck Replace Instance option.
 ![image](https://github.com/jijinmichael/ASG-Instance-Management/assets/134680540/0a651a32-3a0c-44b1-9db3-25f86edecf53)